esl/elixirconf-eu-jekyll/_posts/2021-12-03-Covid-19-safety-guidelines.md

 **During the conference we will ensure that:**
 * All attendees will have their temperature taken before admission
-* We will limit how many attendees can be in one room following the guidelines from the Polish Health Authorities and the Hilton
+* We will limit how many attendees can be in one room following the guidelines from the UK Health Authorities and the ILEC
-* There will be 1 meter between attendees and a seat will be blocked or moved apart between each delegate.
 * Attendees will be seated facing the same direction
-* All attendees, speakers, crew and any additional staff need to wear a face mask inside the venue.
+* All attendees, speakers, crew and any additional staff need to wear a face mask inside the venue
-* Sanitizers will be available on all tables and by all entrances
+* Sanitisers will be available on all tables and by all entrances
-* All doorknobs and all horizontal surfaces will be disinfected after each session
-* All food and snacks will be served separately by the venue staff
-* Water served bottled
-* All rooms will be vented after each session
 * Money back guarantee if we have to postpone the conference.